Category Archives: Security

 Hackers Publish German Minister’s Fingerprint

-They’ll probably be arrested now as terrorists!
-Wired: To demonstrate why using fingerprints to secure passports is a bad idea, the German hacker group Chaos Computer Club has published what it says is the fingerprint of Wolfgang Schauble, Germany’s interior … Continue reading
+Wired: To demonstrate why using fingerprints to secure passports is a bad idea, the German hacker group Chaos Computer Club has published what it says is the fingerprint of Wolfgang Schauble, Germany’s interior minister.

 Security Theatre

-I often use the phrase.
-Here’s one example to explain why.
 Washington City Paper: On Aug.
-17, 2004, security officials at the Nuclear Regulatory Commission (NRC) started receiving reports of a spree of thefts at agency headquarters in White Flint, … Continue reading
+17, 2004, security officials at the Nuclear Regulatory Commission (NRC) started receiving reports of a spree of thefts at agency headquarters in White Flint, Md.
+About $800 had gone missing in the space of a few hours and it looked like an outside job.
+Report No. 08-21 described a typical encounter with the unknown suspect.

 80 Government Laptops Missing